-A Colonoscopy is the specialized examination of the colon, or large bowel done with a thin, flexible electronic camera (colonoscope) designed to detect polyps or other findings in the colon.
-Colonoscopy is recognized as the best way to detect and prevent colon cancer.
+A Colonoscopy is a specialized examination of the large bowel done with a thin, flexible electronic camera (colonoscope).
+The purpose of a colonoscopy is to detect polyps or other findings in the colon.
+Colonoscopy is considered to be the best and most accurate way to detect and prevent colon cancer.

-A colonoscopy at CHCP is done under a light anesthesia administered by a Certified Nurse Anesthetist (CRNA).
-This makes the procedure painless, and virtually all patients wake from the procedure without any memory of the colonoscopy.
+At the Center for Health & Cancer Prevention, colonoscopy is done under a light anesthesia administered by a Certified Nurse Anesthetist (CRNA).
+This makes the procedure painless, and virtually all patients awake from the procedure without any memory of the colonoscopy.

 A colonoscopy in our office takes an average of about 10 minutes.